Deri-Kurniawan/mini-framework/README.md

 This Framework Like CodeIgniter 3, CodeIgniter 4 & laravel 8

+## Get Started
+-- DOCS COMING SOON ---

-# Syntax Style
+## Syntax Style
-Class or Class File Name : PascalCase. helper : camelCase.
+- Class or Class File Name use PascalCase.
+- Non-class use camelCase.